-Second, we highlighted how the accuracy and number of parameters that can be mapped is a function of landslide scale relative to the data resolution and extents.
-Small landslides are difficult to map accurately (if at all) from low-resolution data, whereas large landslides may not be fully imaged by high-resolution datasets with limited extents.
-A global database should allow for the testing of scaling relationships on a local and global scale to provide guidance in both situations.
+492 Second, we highlighted how the accuracy and amount of parameters that can be mapped is a function 493 of landslide scale relative to the data resolution and extents.
+Small landslides are difficult to map 494 accurately (if at all) from low resolution data, whereas large landslides may not be fully imaged by high resolution datasets with limited extents.
+A global database should allow for the testing of scalingrelationships on a local and global scale to provide guidance in both situations.

-Finally, we presented and tested a method to enable the consistent measurement of subaqueous landslides.
-We found that as the degree of decision making by the operator increased, so did the uncertainty in the measured parameter.
-Basic parameters that describe the overall landslide scale (e.g. width, length) were most consistently measured.
-Parameters that required increased operator judgement (e.g. pre-failed slope, scar perimeter length) resulted in a wider range of results.
-We introduced a standardized method of measuring morphometry, and emphasized the importance of accompanying metadata to explain any decisions made in the measurement process to inform future comparative analysis.
-We feel this method of documenting subaqueous landslides will provide substantial benefits to both the research and applied community so that a consistent global landslide database can be developed.
+Finally, we presented and tested a method to enable the consistent measurement of subaqueous 497 landslides.
+We found that as the degree of decision making by the operator increased, so did the 498 uncertainty in the measured parameter.
+Basic parameters that describe overall landslide scale (e.g. 499 width, length) were most consistently measured.
+Parameters that required increased operator 500 judgement (e.g. pre-failed slope, scar perimeter length) resulted in a wider range of results.
+We 501 introduced a standardised method to measuring morphometry; and emphasised the importance of 502 503 accompanying metadata to explain any decisions made in the measurement process to inform future comparative analysis.
+We recommend that this method of documenting subaqueous landslides be 504 adopted by the both the research and applied community so that a consistent global landslide database 505 506 can be developed.